roei-birger/OOP-PokemonGo/README.md

 * Arena<br />

 **GameClient:**<br />
 * Ex2- this class IS the "main" method running the whole project.
-In order to start playing the game you need to run this class.<br />
- in addition the class includ functions that locat and moving the agents.<br />
+In order to start playing the game you need to run this class. in addition the class includ functions that locat and moving the agents.<br />
 * MyFrame- Displaying of the game in JAVA (Using JFrame and JPanel).<br />